DISHDevEx/napp/napp/README-logs.md

 ## Pre-requisites:
 Enable OIDC for the cluster: https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html
 1. Set up Permissions, Roles, Policies:
-Create an IAM policy to attach to Role used by worker nodes OR allow S3 full permission.
+Create an IAM policy to attach to Role used by worker nodes.

     ```console
     {